 What Is Popoia Island?

 For the ancient Hawaiians though, Popoia Island functioned as a fishing shrine.
-Local fisherman would bring a part of their catches to the island to offer to the Hawaiian gods in order to bless them would good catches in the future.
+Local fishermen would bring a part of their catches to the island to offer to the Hawaiian gods in order to bless them with good catches in the future.
 In other words, Popoia Island has been an important place for a while – both in the past and in the present.

 Where is Popoia Island?

 Popoia Island is just a quarter mile away from the shores of Kailua Beach Park on the east side of Oahu, Hawaii.
 Parking for the island is the same as the parking for Kailua Beach.

 Because Popoia Island is an island, you can’t drive or walk to it.
 There are, however, a few different ways to reach the island.

 One of the easiest ways to reach the island is by kayak.
 If the conditions are right (check the surf before you go!), the quarter of a mile to the island will just breeze on by.